AiRa912/Real-World-Health-Signal-Analysis/README.md

 # Real-World Health Signal Analysis

-# Problem: What are the most commonly reported side effects for top drugs, and how do sentiments about these drugs vary across age groups?
+# Problem: What are the most commonly reported side effects for top drugs, and how do sentiments about these drugs vary over time?

 ## 🔍 Scope
 - Target drugs: Top 10 most-reviewed.